mdg-graphics/mili-python/doc/source/manual.md

 # Adjacency Queries

 The mili-python reader provides some support for querying element adjacencies through the `AdjacencyMapping` wrapper.
 The current list of supported adjacency queries includes:
-- Querying all elements within a specified radius of a given element using the function `mesh_entities_within_radius`.
+- Querying all elements/nodes within a specified radius of a given element using the function `mesh_entities_within_radius`.
-- Querying all elements within a specified radius of a given 3d coordinate using the function `mesh_entities_near_coordinate`.
+- Querying all elements/nodes within a specified radius of a given 3d coordinate using the function `mesh_entities_near_coordinate`.
 - Querying all elements associated with a set of specific nodes using the `elems_of_nodes` function.
 - Querying the nearest node to a 3d coordinate using the `nearest_node` function.
 - Querying the nearest element to a 3d coordinate using the `nearest_element` function.
 - Querying the neighboring elements for a given element using the `neighbor_elements` function.

 The function `mesh_entities_within_radius` computes the centroid of the element you have specified using the nodal coordinates for that element at the specified state.
 The reader then gathers all nodes within the specified radius of that centroid and returns all elements that are associated with those nodes.
-This function also takes the optional arguement `material` that limits the search to a specific material name or number.
+This function also takes the optional arguement `material` that limits the search to specific material name(s) or number(s).

 ```python
 from mili import adjacency